-- 3.1 The Council has an adopted Local Plan for the area.
+- 1.5 The council has an adopted Local Plan for the area.
 The key documents which make up the Local Plan for New Forest District (outside the National Park) are: - The Local Plan 2016-2036 Part 1: Planning Strategy, adopted in July 2020, which sets the planning strategy for housing and employment provision, protection of sensitive environments, town centres, and transportation for the area up until 2036.
-It replaces and updates parts of the adopted 2009 Core Strategy, and a small number of the more strategic policies in the Local Plan Part 2: Sites and Development Management adopted in 2014. - The Local Plan Part Two: Sites and Development Management, adopted in April 2014, which sets out more detailed polices implementing the strategy, including identifying sites for new development.
+It replaces and updates parts of the adopted 2009 Core Strategy, and a small number of the more strategic policies in the Local Plan Part 2: Sites and Development Management adopted in 2014. - The Local Plan Part 2: Sites and Development Management, adopted in April 2014, which sets out more detailed polices implementing the strategy, including identifying sites for new development.
 The remaining policies of the adopted 2009 Core Strategy and 2014 Local Plan Part 2 are either saved for continued use pending review as part of the Local Plan Review 2016-2036 Part Two, or are deleted, as set out in Appendix A of the Local Plan Part One.
 It includes allocations of specific sites for new housing, affordable housing and employment land.
-It also provides additional development management policies to assist the implementation of the Part One Local Plan. - 3.2 The Council has adopted several Supplementary Planning Documents.
-These include Local Distinctiveness SPDs and the Mitigation Strategy for European Sites SPD.

-3.3 Full details of all current planning policy documents prepared by New Forest District Council are available on the Planning Policy page of the Council's web-site: www.newforest.gov.uk/planningpolicy
+It also provides additional development management policies to assist the implementation of the Part One Local Plan. - 1.6 The council has adopted several Supplementary Planning Documents.
+These include Local Distinctiveness SPDs, the Mitigation For Recreational Impacts on New Forest European Sites SPD (2021) and Planning for Climate Change SPD (2024). - 1.7 Full details of all current planning policy documents prepared by New Forest District Council are available on the Planning Policy page of the council's website: www.newforest.gov.uk/planningpolicy.